Northern Test Case

 Northern Test Case researchers are studying hydrologic and ecological implications of thawing permafrost in tundra polygons, and regime shifts in bedfast and floating ice lakes and their implications to ecosystems and ice roads.
 Researchers have refined a Terrestrial Ecosystem Model (TEM), which predicts emerging plant assemblages in the test case region, and are using it to study the relationship between vegetation change and historic caribou populations.
 Researchers analyzed data on shrubs and browsing along an Arctic transect to understand changes in moose habitat and model future moose distribution.
 They also developed a prototype social-ecological systems model that examines the implications of climate change scenarios on moose distribution and abundance and local subsistence hunting of moose.

 The test case recruited two cohorts of Nuiqsut hunters to use camera-equipped GPSes to document change they see as important.
-These data were entered into a StoryMap program to illustrate observations and hunters’ comments, and project input resulted in a follow-up study in which audio recorders are being used to record soundscape disturbance from aircraft.
-Researchers have produced a preliminary analysis of this data.
+These data were entered into a StoryMap program to illustrate observations and hunters’ comments, and project input resulted in a follow-up study in which audio recorders were used to record soundscape disturbance from aircraft.

 The test case also developed an instrument to measure indigenous perceptions of risk and local control over risk-limiting mechanisms, and administered it to tribal council members in six communities.
 A student has undertaken a case study of the National Petroleum Reserve-Alaska Subsistence Oversight Panel, evaluating the effectiveness of federal arrangements to incorporate traditional knowledge and shape decisions to meet community interests.